perfectyorg/perfecty-push-wp/README.md

 ## Features ✨

 - **Open Source**, send Push Notifications **from your server for free!**
-- PWA & AMP compatible
+- PWA compatible / AMP (Transitional)
 - Can be called by other plugins using the `Perfecty_Push_Integration` class
 - No third-party dependencies
 - Migrate users from other push services like OneSignal